mnieber/dodo-commands/doc/diagnose.rst

 The dodo_expand jinja2 filter
 -----------------------------

-The `dodo_exand` filter is used to print configuration values:
+The `dodo_expand` filter is used to print configuration values:

 - to print a configuration value in the documentation output, use `{{ '/ROOT/some/key' | dodo_expand }}`